-Mobile device computing power and storage, networking capabilities, and sensory features have the potential to enable numerous privacy and security risks for an agency including:
+Mobile device computing power and storage, networking capabilities, and sensory features can enable numerous privacy and security risks for an agency including:

-- Malware which can read or modify sensitive data;
+- Malware that can read or modify sensitive data;

 - PII collected either from a device or from the public;

-Mobile application security begins with the design of the application and continues through the life of its use.
-Department of Homeland Security (DHS) and Office of the Chief Technology Officer (OCTO) have put together a Mobile Application Playbook [PDF - 2.78 MB] to help guide you through the process.
+Mobile application security begins with the design of the application and continues through its useful life.
+The Mobile Application Playbook [PDF - 2.78 MB] can guide you through the process.